KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-QR-Remote-Link by JasonVonKrueger](https://github.com/JasonVonKrueger/MMM-QR-Remote-Link)

-1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
+1. No keywords in 'package.json'.
 We would use them as tags on the website.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.

 ### [MMM-QRCode by MarinescuEvghenii](https://github.com/MarinescuEvghenii/MMM-QRCode)